Phone: +370 5 2123960

-Justina Gineikienė is a Professor at ISM University of Management and Economics.
+Dr. Justina Gineikienė is a Professor at ISM University of Management and Economics.
 Her empirical research is focused on international marketing and health related consumer behavior and has been published by highly ranked journals (e.g. Journal of International Business Studies, Journal of International Marketing or Journal of Business Research).
 J. Gineikienė actively pursues research collaborations with KU Leuven, Groningen University, VU Amsterdam, Vienna University of Economics and Management, Vienna University, and others.
-She also has 15 years working experience in communication industry.
+She also has 15 years working experience in the communication industry.

 -Sustainable and health related consumer behavior

 An activity course involving practical experience in planning a research project, designing questionnaires, sampling, interpreting results and preparing a research report.
 The course provides an introduction to research methods used in business and management.
 It covers qualitative and quantitative methods, using primary and secondary data.
 The course is designed to provide students a solid foundation for conducting their own research and for critically evaluating and reading prior academic research.
 The course presents the fundamentals of the research process.
 The knowledge and competencies acquired in the study process will enable students to make methodological decisions in designing and planning research.
 The overall goal of the course is to equip students with the skills necessary to perform research.